Innovation Consulting for K-12 Schools & Districts

 We built the programs that worked.
 From Intel's Future Skills (500+ sites worldwide) to the innovation suite at American School in Japan.
 The secret was never the equipment.
 It was the thinking behind it.

-Students learn to think like project leads, not just tool users.
-They scope the problem, direct the AI, judge the output, and ship something real.
+Students design, build, test, and launch real products.
+AI accelerates every step.
 When they scan the QR code on the pitch board, it goes to a working prototype.
 Not a poster.

 "We've Seen This Movie Before" is the talk your faculty, board, or conference audience hasn't heard.
 Not another "AI is coming" presentation.
-A practitioner's perspective on 25 years of tool integration.
+A practitioner's case for what humans should learn next.

 Mark doesn't talk about innovation.
 He builds it.

-And he's ready to help your students do the same.
+And he's ready to help you do the same.

 "After learning about Mark's pioneering work leading the maker movement at American School in Japan, we sought out his expertise at Moses Brown.
 Mark advised us expertly.
 Now a year later, I can confidently say that our collaboration with Mark was a critical part of our success.
 But be forewarned: he has about 100 good ideas a minute!"